-

 Shell’s emissions Must Fall!

 I am proud to be one of the 17,000 co-plaintiffs alongside Milieudefensie and other organisations who sued Royal Dutch Shell.
 And today, we won.
 The court agreed that the human rights consequences of climate breakdown are more important than the company’s right to operate freely and profit from fossil fuels.
 This is unprecedented.
-One day Read more
+One day we will look back and say, “obviously”.
+But until yesterday, it wasn’t clear if radical, global emission reductions could be enforceable to a private entity.
+Today, a judge in the Hague ruled that the multinational, which operates in 80 countries, has to nearly halve its… Read more

 -